tywalch/electrodb/README.md

 ### Update Record
 To update a record, pass all Table index composite attributes to the update method and then pass `set` attributes that need to be updated.
 This example contains an optional conditional expression.

 > Note: If your update includes changes to an attribute that is also a composite attribute for a global secondary index, you must provide all composite attributes for that index.
+If this constraint did not exist, your keys would either get out of sync with the attributes in your model, or be partially updated at the time of writing because the other attributes in that index were not present at the time of key composition.

 ```javascript
 await StoreLocations